-Implantable cardioverter defibrillators (ICDs) treat heart arrhythmias occurring in the heart’s lower chambers, or ventricles, which can be life-threatening.
-All modern ICDs have a built-in pacemaker and are a bit smaller in size than a deck of cards.
+Implantable cardioverter defibrillators (ICDs) are devices used to treat patients with heart arrhythmias that occur in the heart’s lower chambers, or ventricles, which can be life threatening.

-The device, which is smaller than a deck of cards, is implanted under the skin in a preformed pocket in the left pectoral area.
-The leads are inserted into the large subclavian vein and threaded into the heart and then secured within the right heart chambers.
+The device, which is smaller than a deck of cards, is implanted under the skin in a pre-formed pocket in the left chest area.
+Leads (wires) are either inserted into the large subclavian vein and threaded into the heart (tranvenous) or placed under the skin above the heart (subcutaneous).

 Types of ICDs